| |

 genetic studies will benefit from the development of well-validated

+and reliable screening instruments.
 The Child Bipolar Questionnaire (CBQ) has been developed to serve

 as a screening inventory of symptoms and common behavioral features